FRONTIERS

 Dean, UNC Kenan-Flagler Business School

-She also was co-founder and academic director of the Institute for Business in Society.
-In that role she led the development of the P3 Impact Award, which recognizes leading cross-sector collaboration to improve communities around the world, in partnership with the U.S. Department of State’s Office of Global Partnerships and Concordia.
-Her passion for cross-sector collaboration also led her to establish the Tri-Sector Leadership Fellows program, which brings together graduate students from business, law and public policy.
+Dr. Frank returns to UNC Kenan-Flagler Business School from the University of Virginia Darden School of Business, where she was the Senior Associate Dean for Faculty Development and John Tyler Professor of Business Administration.
+She also was Co-Founder and Academic Director of the Institute for Business in Society.
+In that role, she led the development of the P3 Impact Award, which recognizes leading cross-sector collaboration to improve communities around the world, in partnership with the U.S. Department of State’s Office of Global Partnerships and Concordia.
+Her passion for cross-sector collaboration also led her to establish the Tri-Sector Leadership Fellows Program, which brings together graduate students from business, law, and public policy.

 MORE